• Skip to primary navigation

 I think I burned my butter?
 How?

 If you allow the melted butter to just sit there in the pot on medium heat, the bottom will burn.
-That’s why you have to constantly be mixing it!
+That's why you have to constantly be mixing it!
+Once it is done, immediately transfer into a heat-safe bowl to cool.

 Other recipes to try

-• Mini Egg No Bake Chocolate Oatmeal Bars
+- No Bake Coconut Chocolate Oat Bars

-PS : Make sure to leave a STAR REVIEW if you enjoyed this recipe!
-Let’s stay connected on Instagram @sweettreatsyt.
-To get more recipes follow me on TikTok @sweettreatsyt!
+PS : If you enjoyed this recipe, please make sure to leave a STAR REVIEW down below!
+I'd love to stay connected on Instagram @taffeybakery!
+To get more recipes follow me on TikTok @taffeybakery!

 Brown Butter Chocolate Chip Cookies